FeatureToggleStudy/LVK/README.md

 may be decisions and methods used here that will clash with other peoples requirements.

-Some principles may applications follow:
+Some principles my applications follow:

 * Everything is async
 * I use DryIoc as a service container